Regain Your Future Through An Expungement

 How long does it take for an expungement and sealing of records to impact your job background checks?

 After court approval, expungement orders take effect immediately.
 The practical impact of background checks typically takes 30-180 days as various databases update their records.
-Once a record is sealed or expunged, it should no longer appear in standard employment background checks.
+Once the court seals or expunges a record, standard employment background checks should no longer show it.
 However, third-party background check agencies may require additional time to update or remove the deleted information, so the full impact may not be immediate.

 Can expungement help in restoring eligibility for professional licenses or government positions?